bbauska/meta-react-basics/README.md

 </details>

-Next, you'll edit the Square component to receive the value prop from the Board component.
-This will require removing the Square component's own stateful tracking of value and the button's onClick prop:
+<p>Next, you'll edit the Square component to receive the value prop from
+the Board component.
+This will require removing the Square component's own stateful tracking of value and the button's onClick prop:</p>

 ```
 function Square({value}) {